 If you are in need of debt relief assistance: Get a free debt relief analysis and savings estimate from a BBB accredited provider at no obligation.

-On the other hand, a debt consolidation loan involves consolidating multiple high interest credit cards and other debts to be paid off all at once with the proceeds from a debt consolidation loan.
-Upon first glance, a debt consolidation loan makes perfect sense in that it can "convert" multiple high interest debts into a single, lower interest rate loan.
-However, New Mexico residents seeking approval for debt consolidation loans should be aware that they typically require that a home or other asset be used as collateral.
-That means that if consumers who are already struggling with debts hit a rough patch financially, they could be putting their home or other assets at risk.
-In essence, they may have taken "unsecured" debt that doesn't put their home at risk and turned it into a "secured" debt that does.
+In comparison, a debt consolidation loan involves taking multiple high-interest credit cards and other debts and paying them off all at once with the proceeds from a debt consolidation loan.
+In theory, it seems as though a debt consolidation loan can "convert" multiple high-interest debts into a single, lower interest rate loan.
+However, New Mexico residents should be aware that they typically require collateral, such as a home or other asset, for loan approval.
+That means consumers, already struggling with debts, will be putting their home or other large asset at risk if future financial hardships were to arise.
+Essentially, they may have traded "unsecured" debt that doesn't put their home at risk into a "secured" debt that puts their home at risk.

 In addition, many consumers who pay off credit cards with a debt consolidation loan actually end up accumulating additional credit card debts quickly.
 In this scenario, the cycle of debt continues as consumers now have BOTH a debt consolidation loan and multiple high-interest credit cards to deal with.
 Thus, the situation has gone from bad to worse.

 Debt consolidation, also known as a debt management program (DMP), combines or consolidates multiple high-interest consumer debts into a single, more manageable and more structured monthly payment.
 Through the benefits of debt relief such as lower, more lenient, interest rates and the waiving of late fees and penalties, a debt management plan coordinated by a credit counselor or debt counselor can be provide personalized assistance for consumers who need a proven, predictable, and accelerated path out of debt.